Biden To Democrats Objecting To Electoral College Results: 'It Is Over'

 Democratic Rep. Jim McGovern of Massachusetts was the first to rise.
 Amid grumbling from other members, Vice President Biden, who presided in his role as president of the Senate, gaveled the body to order.
 He noted that any objection must be in writing, signed by a member of the House and a member of the Senate.

 He asked McGovern if he had fulfilled all three.
-McGovern admitted it was not signed by a member of the Senate, and Biden threw it out.
+McGovern admitted the objection was not signed by a member of the Senate, and Biden threw it out.

-"In that case the objection cannot be entertained," Biden said and members applauded with something of a Bronx cheer.
+"In that case the objection cannot be entertained," Biden said, and Republicans stood and cheered.

 Jamie Raskin of Maryland interrupted later.
-Biden cut him off, read the requirements again and asked if was signed by a member of the Senate.
+Biden cut him off, read the requirements again and asked if his objection was signed by a member of the Senate.
 Raskin, too, admitted it was not.
 This went on with others.

 Biden grew increasingly curt.
 At times, Republican House Speaker Paul Ryan could be seen laughing behind him.